VoightCloud/CopperCentos7/README.md

 ## Purpose
-The Copper image is intended to convert a vendor-provided ISO disk into an AWS AMI file.
+The Copper image is intended to convert a vendor-provided ISO disk into an AWS AMI file on an air-gapped environment.
 It's meant to be as bare-bones as possible.
 The absolute minimum of packages is installed in the Copper image to save time and resources on bare metal.
+However, it requires the full everything-DVD iso since certain packages aren't available during the air-gapped build.

 ## Build Instructions
 ```shell